 Idaho Car Donation Information

 Do you have an unwanted vehicle taking up space on your property?
-Your car donation in Idaho charities can be the perfect solution.
+Your car donation to Idaho charities can be the perfect solution.
 Get rid of that unwanted car or truck fast and easy with Donate a Car.
 All vehicles can become the support an Idaho charity needs to continue working towards their mission to benefit people in need.
-Through a variety of causes the charities on the list below are working to help those in need in Idaho.
+Through a variety of causes, the charities on the list below are working to help those in need in Idaho.

 How to Donate

-- Fill out our simple online form.
+- Fill out our simple online form

 You can help a vital cause when you donate a car in Idaho.
-We receive vehicle donations all across the state including Boise, Nampa, Meridian, Idaho Falls, Pocatello, Caldwell, Coeur d’Alene, Twin Falls, Lewiston, and other communities.
+We receive vehicle donations all across the state including Boise, Nampa, Meridian, Idaho Falls, Pocatello, Caldwell, Coeur d’Alene, Twin Falls, Lewiston and other communities.

 Idaho Title Information for Vehicle Donation

 All vehicles that with a GVW (gross vehicle weight) of 2000 lbs or more and from 1927 or newer require a title for donation.
 If you do not have a title for your vehicle, our title experts can help you get a replacement title.
 For title help or questions, please call us at 800-237-5714.
-Off-road motorcycles, snowmobiles, and ATVs obtained after 1/1/1991 require a title.
+Off-road motorcycles, snowmobiles and ATVs obtained after 1/1/1991 require a title.
 Mopeds that are larger than 50cc and reach speeds higher than 30 mph also require a title.
 Boats from 2000 or newer that have permanently attached sails or motor, or any boat longer than 12 feet require a title.